vjustinjohn/UserManagementSystem/backend/README.md

 **5. Create a database**

 Change the database name to whatever you would like to name the database.
-Be sure to also change the database name in server.js to whatever you name the database.
+Be sure to also change the database name and configurations in server.js.

 ```
 createdb ums